Temper (film): Plot

-Daya, an orphan developed a preconceived idea during his childhood that a cop's life would be buoyant, having seen Police taking bribes and harbours an aspiration to become one.
-He grows to be a corrupt Sub-Inspector and gets transferred to Vishakapatnam and in cahoots with a local don Waltair Vasu, begins to earn a quick buck earning hatred from an honest constable Narayana Murthy when he releases Vasu's four younger brothers Ravi, Mani, Vamsi and Sundeep from prison when they were apprehended for smuggling.
-Elsewhere, he begins to woo Shanvi, a Blue Cross member who reciprocates his feelings.
+Daya, an orphan, developed a preconceived idea during his childhood that a cop's life would be buoyant and easy, having seen the police often taking bribes and harbors an aspiration to become one.
+He grows to be a corrupt Sub-Inspector and gets transferred to Vishakapatnam and quickly is in cahoots with a local don Waltair Vasu, and begins to earn quick bucks, earning hatred from an honest constable under him, Narayana Murthy, when he releases Vasu's four younger brothers Ravi, Mani, Vamsi and Sundeep from prison when they were apprehended for smuggling on Gandhi Jayanti.
+Elsewhere, he begins to woo Saanvi, a Blue Cross member who reciprocates his feelings.

-Vasu's henchmen abduct Shanvi on her birthday misinterpreting her to the girl they are supposed to carry off.
-Daya fights them to rescue her and Vasu clears the confusion with his arrival and lets go of Daya and Shanvi, apologizing to them.
-As her birthday gift, Shanvi requests Daya to save the actual target and obliged to her appeal, he saves the girl: Lakshmi much to Vasu's chagrin.
-Daya reconciles with Vasu, who agrees to relinquish his plans of killing the girl if Daya manages to get him a piece of evidence she holds against his brothers' atrocities.
+Vasu's henchmen abduct Saanvi on her birthday, mistaking her to be the girl they were actually supposed to kidnap and later kill.
+Daya fights them off to rescue her, and Vasu clears the confusion with his arrival and lets go of Daya and Saanvi after apologizing to them.
+As her birthday gift, Saanvi pleads with Daya to save the actual target.
+Daya obliges, saving the girl, Lakshmi, much to Vasu's chagrin.
+Daya later reconciles with Vasu, who agrees to relinquish his plans of murdering Lakshmi if Daya manages to retrieve a piece of evidence she holds against a crime of his brothers'.

-Daya talks with Lakshmi to learn that her younger sister, Deepthi was kidnapped, molested and killed after being subjected to torture for forty days by Vasu's brothers, who filmed all of it and stored the footage in a compact disc and Lakshmi managed to get it.
-Lakshmi entrusts Daya with the disc requesting him to get the culrpits punished while he arranges for her and her mother to leave for USA, where Lakshmi is a job-holder before Deepthi goes missing under pretext of their safety from Vasu and his henchmen.
-Daya learns that Lakshmi's mother was the one who approached him to file a missing complaint but he convinced her that she eloped with someone.
-She is unaware of all the things that Deepthi went through as Lakshmi chose to hide it.
-Daya drops Lakshmi and her mother at the airport where the former's conversation with him brings a change in Daya, who holds himself responsible for what has happened to Deepthi as the latter was abducted after Vasu's brothers were set free from prison by Daya.
+Daya talks with Lakshmi to learn that her younger sister Deepthi was brutally raped and killed after being subjected to torture for forty days by Vasu's brothers (who kidnapped Deepthi on the same day Daya had released them unlawfully), who filmed all of it and stored the footage in a CD, which Lakshmi managed to discover.
+Lakshmi entrusts Daya with the disc, requesting him to get the culprits to justice while Daya (under the pretext of Lakshmi and her mother's safety) arranges for her and her mother to leave for USA, where Lakshmi had a job at, prior to Deepthi 's murder.

+Daya learns that Lakshmi's mother was the one who approached him to file a missing complaint of Deepthi days after he kidnapping, but he convinced her that she eloped, in his ignorance and carelessness rather than investigating, prior to being privy of the crime.
+Deepthi's mother hopes for her "eloped" daughter to return, and is still unaware of the atrocities that Deepthi was subjected to, as Lakshmi chose to hide it for the sake of her mother's stability.
+Daya drops Lakshmi and her mother at the airport, where the former's conversation with him brings a change in Daya, who holds himself responsible for Deepthi's murder as the crime had only occurred due to his corrupt actions.